Machine Learning in R with tidymodels: An Introduction

 tidymodels is a collection of R packages for building and evaluating machine learning models.
-It brings the tidyverse philosophy to model fitting.
-If you have used dplyr or ggplot2, tidymodels will feel familiar.
-The framework handles data splitting, preprocessing, model training, and performance assessment with a consistent interface.
+It brings the tidyverse philosophy to model fitting, giving you a consistent way to approach machine learning in R. If you have used dplyr or ggplot2, tidymodels will feel familiar.
+The framework handles data splitting, preprocessing, model training, and performance assessment with a unified interface.

 Why tidymodels?